scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ***Overcharge***: Add a success to your roll and increase both the range creatures are pulled from and amount they are pulled by 1.

+### Machine Soul

+**Mask**
+- Tag: _Sustained_
+- Energy Cost: 1
+- Cast Time: 2 AP
+- Range: 20

+Alter a machines perception, forcing it to see only what you want it to see.
+When the machine or any creature looking through the machine's sight tries to percieve something you want hidden they make a Perception check against your Machine Soul roll.
+On failure they see only what you allow them to see.

+***Overcharge***: Add a success to your roll.

+**Disrupt**
+- Tag: _Sustained_
+- Energy Cost: 2
+- Cast Time: 2 AP
+- Range: 5

+Cause a mechanical or digitial device to malfunction.
+Make a Machine Soul roll against 2 failures.
+Add a failure for each loadout point of the item, or for each recharge point on a shield.
+On a success the item is Disrupted for 10 minutes.

+***Overcharge***: Add a success to your roll.

+**Bypass**
+- Tag: _Sustained_
+- Energy Cost: 1
+- Cast Time: 5 AP
+- Range: Touch

+Cause a glitch allowing you to bypass digital security.
+Make a Machine Soul roll against a difficulty set by the Game Master.
+On success, you temporarily bypass the security systems and gain access for as long as you remain touching the object.

+This can be used on a keypad to unlock a door, gain access to a security terminal, or login to a locked account on a computer.
+This spell merely grants access, it does not turn off any alarms that would result from accessing these systems.

+***Overcharge***: Add a success to your roll.

+**Shutdown**
+- Energy Cost: 1
+- Cast Time: 2 AP
+- Range: 20

+Cause a sudden surge in a robot or electrical system.
+Make a Machine Soul roll against a targets Toughness.
+On success, they take 1/2 in lightning damage.
+If this spell deals any damage to the target, they gain Suppression.

+***Overcharge***: add a wound die to your damage.

+**Projection**
+- Tag: _Sustained_
+- Energy Cost: 2
+- Cast Time: 2 AP
+- Range: 10

+Throw a holocube at a target location, projecting a hologram of your own design.
+The hologram can be up to 2x2 tiles in size and take any shape.
+The hologram can emit sounds audible up to 20 tiles.

+A creature can attempt to percieve the hologram, making a Perception check against your Machine Soul roll.
+On success the creature sees through the hologram.

+***Overcharge***: Increase the area of the hologram by 1.

+**Shimmer**
+- Tag: _Sustained_
+- Energy Cost: 2
+- Cast Time: 1 AP
+- Range: Self

+Create a holographic body double that mimics your movements.
+Make a Machine Soul roll, creating a hologram for every 3 successes, rounding down.

+While you have at least one hologram when you are the target of a single target attack they must first make an Outcome roll.
+Rolling a Bad die, on a blank the attack automatically misses, destroying a hologram.
+The spell ends once all holograms are destroyed.

+***Overcharge***: Add a success to your roll

+**Control**
+- Tag: _Sustained_
+- Energy Cost: 3
+- Cast Time: 3 AP
+- Range: 5

+Hack a robot's systems, temporarily taking control.
+Make a Machine Soul roll against the target's Mind.
+On success you take control of the robot, controlling its actions.
+The duration changes depending on the size of the robot: 10 minutes for small or tiny robots, 1 minute for medium robots, and 1 round for large or bigger robots.

+***Overcharge***: Add a success to your roll

 ### Weaving

 **Foresight**